TOILmodular/EurorackWaveFolder/README.md

 I added the information about hole coordinates for the front panel in the folder PanelLayout, refering to the component layout in the Gerber files.
 The layout is the same for both versions.

 ## Calibration
 The calibration requires a simple oscilloscope.
 I just used a free app with simple features on my Mac.
-There are two trimmers for calibration, labelled SYM and VOL. In addition, there is a check point, labelled CALOUT on the PBC (and in the schematic, in case you want to build your own PCB).
+There are two trimmers for calibration, labelled SYM and VOL. In addition, there is a check point, labelled CALOUT on the left side of the PBC (and in the schematic, in case you want to build your own PCB).

 The procedure is the following:
 1. Set both trimmers to mid-range.